MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 1. Follow the steps to [Add a user-assigned identity](configure-managed-identities-cluster.md#add-a-user-assigned-identity) to your cluster, and save the **Object (principal) ID** for later use.

-1. Run [.alter-merge policy managed_identity](kusto/management/alter-merge-managed-identity-policy-command.md) command.
+1. Run the [.alter-merge policy managed_identity](kusto/management/alter-merge-managed-identity-policy-command.md) command.
 This command sets a [managed identity policy](kusto/management/managed-identity-policy.md) on the cluster that allows the managed identity to be used with external tables.
-Replace `<objectId>` with the **Object (principal) ID** from the previous step.
+Replace `<objectId>` with the **Object (principal) ID**.

     ```kusto
     .alter-merge cluster policy managed_identity ```[